WilliamDann/screeper/README.md

 export default class LateClockProc extends Process
 {
     memory: {
-        time: number;   // the time of the current tick }
+        time: number;   // the time of the last tick
+    }